WOMBAT 2025

 • Use of sexual or discriminatory imagery, comments, or jokes.

-• Offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual .
+• Offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, or sexuality.

 • Stalking.